reshmabidikar/slate/source/includes/_invoice.md

 **Returns**

 If successful, returns a status code of 201 and an empty body.
+In addition, a `Location` header containing the invoice id is returned.

 ### Delete a CBA item